Academic integrity: Impact on academia

-Apart from the Assessment Guide, the Computer Science and Engineering Department of The Chinese University of Hong Kong has invented a plagiarism detection software system named as VeriGuide.
-This system aims at upholding the academic honesty levels of various academic institutions (such as: universities, community colleges).
-Through its website, the system provides a platform for students and educators to manage and submit academic works (i.e. student assignments).
-The system also provides as a function of analyzing the readability of academic works and serve as an assignment collection system and database.

-Despite these advances, academic dishonesty still plagues the university.
+Despite these advances, academic misconduct continues to preoccupy policy makers and educators all over the world.
 In the 1990s, the academic dishonesty rates were as bad as, and in some cases, worse than they were in the 1960s.
 The acknowledgement of this ethics crisis is inspiring many universities to focus more on promoting common values of academic integrity.

 Conversely, critics have drawn attention to the fact that "teaching and learning are interrupted because faculty, in an effort to control plagiarism and protect notions of intellectual capital, are forced to engage with the students as detectives rather than as teachers, advisors, or mentors.
 The focus on controlling plagiarism among students is critiqued as unnecessarily legalistic and the rules more rigid than those necessarily accorded to intellectual property law (Marsh, 2004)".
 Similarly, contributions made from a societal perspective question or critique previously unexamined assumptions of the "inherent goodness, universality, and absoluteness of independence, originality, and authorship (Valentine, 2006).
 Authors who write about the societal dimension such as Ede and Lundsford (2001) do not suggest the elimination of notions of individual authorship and the unconditional acceptance of copying and collaboration in its place.
 Rather, the societal dimension highlights the need to consider both and the importance of deconstructing how the idea of the "individual author" might be serving (or not serving) the goals of teaching (learning), service, and research.
 Postsecondary education institutions are urged to step back from the mindless or fear-based ready adoption of the "turnitin culture" (Maruca, 2005) to allow for such question asking in the spirit of enhancing academic integrity and the teaching and learning environment."

+Academic integrity policies and procedures

+It is important for schools and higher education institutions to have clear academic integrity policies and procedures to address breaches of student academic conduct expectations.

+Six core elements of academic integrity policies have been identified as: access, approach, responsibility, detail, support, and equity.
+Academic integrity policies should clearly define what counts as a violation of academic integrity (e.g., plagiarism, exam cheating, contract cheating, and so on).
+Policies should be accessible to administrators, staff, and students and should outline the responsibilities for reporting, investigation, and academic misconduct case management.
+Policies should provide sufficient detail so as to be clear, but not too much detail so as to avoid confusing the reader.
+Academic integrity policies should be supported by procedures, and educational materials to help students understand what is expected of them.

+Historical approaches to academic integrity policy have been punitive and focused on punishment of students for misconduct.
+Since the early 2000s, there has been increasing interest in more supportive approaches such as the use of restorative justice and providing educational supports to help students build academic literacy skills.